wbamberg/idl-reference/docs/nsIIOService2.md

 that this means during application startup, IOService may be offline if there is no link, until application code runs and can turn off this management.

-## newChannelFromURIWithProxyFlags2 ##

-Creates a channel for a given URI.

-@param aURI nsIURI from which to make a channel
-@param aProxyURI nsIURI to use for proxy resolution.
-Can be null in which
-       case aURI is used
-@param aProxyFlags flags from nsIProtocolProxyService to use
-       when resolving proxies for this new channel
-@return reference to the new nsIChannel object

-## newChannelFromURIWithProxyFlags ##

-Creates a channel for a given URI.

-@param aURI nsIURI from which to make a channel
-@param aProxyURI nsIURI to use for proxy resolution.
-Can be null in which
-       case aURI is used
-@param aProxyFlags flags from nsIProtocolProxyService to use
-       when resolving proxies for this new channel
-@return reference to the new nsIChannel object